wcchu/Jubarly/content/artist-statement.md

 <!-- theme -->

-As a visual artist, my greatest interest is to explore different light effects such as transmission, reflection, diffusion etc, in both the objective and the abstract settings.
-In the objective setting, the primary theme of my works is the urban life in Berlin.
+As a visual artist, my greatest interest is to explore different light effects such as transmission, reflection, diffusion etc, in both representational and non-representational settings.
+In the representational setting, the primary theme of my works is the modern life of our time, especially in Berlin.
 With such a specific geographic scope, the aim is to capture the atmosphere and people's daily activities, and very importantly, the rapid transformation of the look of the city itself.
 My secondary theme is fantasy and sci-fi.
 I enjoy very much to arrange staged scenes where imaginary characters and lighting can be convincingly real, and can even imply a complex world behind it.
-In the abstract setting, I am interested in incorporating sketching and manga techniques, such as contouring, hatching, and many symbolic expressions typically used in mangas, into oil painting.
-The goal here is to use a layer of comic "punctuations" to redirect the mood of an otherwise neutral or even decorative abstract painting.
+In abstract art, I am interested in incorporating sketching and manga techniques, such as contouring, hatching, and even the symbolic facial or emotional expressions, into oil painting.
+The goal here is to use a layer of comic "punctuations" to redirect the mood of an otherwise superficial or voiceless painting.

 <!-- decorative abstract from fashion -->